5 Winning Email Sequence Templates for 2023

 The Onboarding Sequence is for those who have just taken the leap into becoming a customer.

-Depending on your product and business, some of these customers may know very little about you and your story (aka: didn’t go through a Welcome or Nurturing Sequence).
+Depending on your product and business, some of these customers may know very little about you and your story.

 For instance, if you sell a mobile app that costs $20, they may have purchased on the spot.

-Whereas if you have a high-end program that costs $1,000+, it’s safe to presume they have gone through your Welcome and Nurturing Sequences, and know and trust you.
+On the other hand, if you have a high-end program that costs $1,000, it’s safe to presume they have gone through your Welcome and Nurturing Sequences, and know and trust you.

 - What do they need to know to get started?